Do Pontoon Boats Need Bottom Paint?

 Step 2: Clean the Surface

 Apply an aluminum boat cleaner and wipe the surface with a clean towel to eliminate grease, dirt, and water spots.
-This will also remove any contaminants that could reduce the coating quality after applying the bottom paint.
+This will also remove contaminants that could reduce the coating quality after applying the bottom paint.

 Step 3: Apply an Undercoat/Primer